 What is a digital signature?

-OneSpan Sign is a leading e-signature solution built on digital signature technology that can help you to meet geographic requirements, such as those outlined in the EU’s eIDAS regulation, as well as industry-specific requirements in regulated industries such as Financial Services, Government and Healthcare.
+OneSpan Sign is a leading e-signature solution built on digital signature technology that can help you to meet geographic requirements, such as those outlined in the European Union’s eIDAS regulation, as well as industry-specific requirements in regulated industries, such as Financial Services, Government, and Healthcare

 What is the difference between electronic signature and digital signature?